KentThylstrupAdel/HomeLab/README.md

 I built this homelab to gain practical experience with the technologies and workflows used in modern Platform Engineering.

-Rather than learning each technology separately, I wanted to understand how Kubernetes, Ansible, GitHub Actions, Argo CD, Helm, APIs and monitoring fit together as a working platform.
+Rather than learning each technology separately, I wanted to understand how Kubernetes, Ansible, GitHub Actions, Argo CD, Helm, APIs, monitoring and security fit together as a working platform.

 This repository reflects where the project is today—not a finished platform, but an environment that continues to evolve as I learn.